magiodev/prudent-pots/README.md

 ### Token Allocation and Reallocation

 - **Allocation**: Players can allocate tokens to any pot without an allocation fee.
-However, a winning fee is deducted from the total winnings before distribution.
 - **Reallocation**: Players can reallocate tokens to a different pot, incurring a `GameConfig.fee_reallocation`% reallocation fee that contributes to the next game's pool.
 This fee encourages players to make thoughtful decisions when reallocating.

 ### Dynamic Bid Constraints and Reallocation Limits